 3. It’s a nice way to explore before college.

-High school dual enrollment has an important benefit, in Fink’s opinion: it allows students to try out different areas of study before they get to college.
-“Students can use dual enrollment to explore a topic,” he says.
+Dual enrollment high school programs have an important benefit, in Fink’s opinion: it allows students to try out different areas of study before they get to college.
+“Students can use college dual enrollment to explore a topic,” he says.
 “And that sort of exploration is good.”
 In general, this kind of exploration can make students more focused when entering college, which increases the likelihood they’ll graduate in four years.

 Diana Simeon is Managing Editor of Your Teen.